SlahounekJakub/ZIP-Framework-v3.0/README.md

 ## 📖 How to Read This

 Start with the introductory sections in the `/docs/` folder, then explore mathematical definitions and examples.
 Definitions are given in a way that aims for clarity and logical consistency.
+This repository represents the current reference state of ZIP Framework v3.0.
 ---

 ## 👤 Author